Cash flow: keeping small business owners awake at night?

 There’s no shortage of reasons why small business owners may have trouble sleeping given the current economic climate – ongoing Brexit uncertainty, a cost-of-living crisis, 40-year-high inflation, an impending recession, and a pandemic are but a few of the challenges looming.
 But ultimately, many of the issues facing small business owners eventually boil down to one thing: money.

 Will I earn enough?
 Can I keep expenses low enough to turn a profit?
 Will my business have the funds it needs to grow?
 Or even survive?
 Each of these weighs heavily on the minds of business owners.

 Certified coins and paper money have been around since their creation in China in the seventh century BC.
-Even before then, it was a familiar concept; bartering with pieces of metal or other objects – such as seashells and animal skins – had been practiced for millennia.
+Even before then, it was a familiar concept; bartering with pieces of metal or other objects – such as seashells and animal skins – had been practised for millennia.
 Money now exists largely in terms of debits and credits; physical money is becoming almost a rarity (many of us haven’t carried a coin in years).
-But cash continues to drive the economy, and the timing and availability of it determines whether a business will sink or swim.
+But cash continues to drive the economy, and the timing and availability of it determine whether a business will sink or swim.

 Want to switch to More Than Accountants?
 You can get an instant quote online by using the form below.
 In a like for like comparison for services we are up to 70% cheaper than a high street accountant.

 Revenue is largely dependent on the number of products or services sold, and the price charged for these.
 Depending on the maturity of the business, revenue could cause a headache for different reasons.